Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse				Reverse the inputs
-22-users_and_homes			Display all users and their home dirs, sorted by users 100-empty_casks				Finds all empty files and dirs in cwd and sub-dirs
+22-users_and_homes			Display all users and their home dirs, sorted by users 100-empty_casks				Finds all empty files and dirs in cwd and sub-dirs 101-gifs				List all .gif files in the cwd and all its sub-dirs